equinor/TimeSeriesAnalysis/readme.md

 # TimeSeriesAnalysis
-An open-source C# .NET class library, integrable with Matlab and Python, intend for efficient test-driven development(TDD) of time-series-based algorithms.
+An open-source library for development and acceptance testing of time-series-based algorithms that may incude
+- Transients/dynamic model identification,
+- dynamic simulation,
+- filtering, and
-Transients/dynamic model identification, dynamic simulation, filtering and advanced industrial PID-control.
+- advanced industrial PID-control.

-The aim is to support "mining" of industrial time-series data for advanced analytics by automating grey-box modeling and simulation.
+The library can be used from C#, Matlab or Python.

 ## Documentation: